Mark Taylor (cricketer): Captaincy

 After the retirement of Allan Border, Taylor was appointed captain.

 Frequently omitted from the ODI team due to slow scoring, Taylor missed the finals of the ODI series in Australia against South Africa.
 On the tour of South Africa, he missed three consecutive ODIs when tour selectors and fellow players Ian Healy and Steve Waugh voted him off the team.
 In all, Taylor had only played in 11 of Australia's 19 ODIs for the season, scoring 281 runs at 25.55.
-Taylor requested an extended trial as opener for the ODI side to help consolidate his captaincy of both teams.
+Taylor requested an extended trial as opener for the ODI team to help consolidate his captaincy of both teams.

 Taylor started his ODI captaincy with two tournaments in Sharjah and Sri Lanka.
 Australia missed the finals in both tournaments, winning three of their six matches.
 After scoring 68* to guide his team to a nine-wicket win in the first match against Sri Lanka in Sharjah, Taylor's form tapered off, scoring only 64 more runs to end the two tournaments with a total of 132 runs at 33.00.

 His first task was a tour of Pakistan in 1994, where Australia had not won a Test since the 1959 tour.
 To make matters worse, Australia's first-choice pace pairing of Craig McDermott and Merv Hughes missed the tour due to injury.
 The First Test at Karachi was a personal disaster for Taylor as he scored a pair, the first player in Test history to do so on his captaincy debut.
 Paceman Glenn McGrath then broke down in the middle of the match.
 Australia was in the box seat with Pakistan needing 56 runs with one wicket in hand, but lost by one wicket after Ian Healy missed a stumping opportunity and the ball went for the winning runs.
 Recovering to score 69 in the Second Test at Rawalpindi, Taylor forced Pakistan to follow on after taking a 261-run lead.
 However, he dropped Pakistan captain Salim Malik when he was on 20.
 Malik went on to make 237 as Pakistan made 537 and saved the Test.
 Australia again took a first innings lead in the Third Test, but could not force a result, as Malik scored another second innings century to ensure safety and a 1–0 series win.
 Taylor ended the series with 106 runs at 26.50.
 Australia fared better in the ODI triangular tournament, winning five of their six matches.
 Taylor scored 56 in the final as Australia beat Pakistan by 64 runs to end the tournament with 193 runs at 32.16.